ZhuiyiTechnology/nl2sql_baseline/README.md

 ## Experiment analysis

-We found the main challenges of this datasets containing poor condition value prediction, select column and condition column not mentioned in NL question, inconsistent condition relationship representation between NL question and SQL, etc. All these challenges could not be solve by existing baseline and SOTA models.
+We found the main challenges of this datasets containing poor condition value prediction, select column and condition column not mentioned in NL question, inconsistent condition relationship representation between NL question and SQL, etc. All these challenges could not be solved by existing baseline and SOTA models.

 Correspondingly, this baseline model achieves only 77% accuracy on condition column and 62% accuracy on condition value respectively even on the training set, and the overall logic form is only around 50% as well, indicating these problems are challenging for contestants to solve.